cylc/cylc-doc/src/7-to-8/major-changes/cli.rst

 * Some commands have been renamed e.g. ``cylc run`` -> ``cylc play``.
 * Some tools have been added or removed.
-* The task ID format has changed.
+* A new task ID format has been introduced.

 For a quick side by side comparison see the :ref:`728.cheat_sheet`.